Zokni1Coder/Car-dealership-C_Sharp-/README.md

 ### Vehicle

 1. Licence plate
--String
+- String
--It cannot be modified outside the class
+- It cannot be modified outside the class
--Can't be null or empty string
+- Can't be null or empty string
--Rules: Hungarian old Licence plate (example: ABC-123) -The last three number can't be "000"
+- Rules: Hungarian old Licence plate (example: ABC-123)
+- The last three number can't be "000"